 As can be seen in Table 59, the analysis found no evidence of any statistically significant effects by month of the year.
-There is evidence that both the trial and COVID-19 periods were worse than the long-term average, with the average number of days to relet housing stock increasing by 43.0 days during the COVID-19 period, compared to the long-term average, increased by 7.3 days during the trial period, compared to the long-term average.
+There is evidence of a significant worsening of the outcome both during COVID-19 and the trial period, with the average number of days to relet housing stock increasing by 43.0 days during the COVID-19 period, compared to the long-term average, increased by 7.3 days during the trial period, compared to the long-term average.